jamesmuking5/Cardiac_Segmentation_FYP_Server/README_AWS-METRICS.md

 ```

 ### IAM Permissions Required
-Your AWS IAM user/role must have the following permissions:
-- `cloudwatch:GetMetricStatistics` - For CloudWatch metrics
+Your AWS IAM user/role must have the following permission: `CloudWatchReadOnlyAccess` - For CloudWatch metrics
-- `ce:GetCostAndUsage` - For billing/cost metrics
-- `s3:ListBuckets` - For S3 bucket listing
-- `ec2:Describe*` - For EC2 metadata (optional, if not using env vars)

 ---